ReliSA/STePSEnHECs-PaCt/catalogue/template.md

 ## Solution

-The resolution to the pattern's problem, balancing the forces (a succinct statement in bold, followed by deeper explanation).
+The resolution to the pattern's problem, balancing the forces.

 ## Implementation (optional)